 And before you tell me, “Just bring some wine,” I say to you, first, not everyone drinks wine.
-Second, when someone did bring me wine as a hostess gift, it was shitty wine I didn’t want and promptly re-gifted to someone else who didn’t want it, who then re-gifted it.
-I have no certain proof, but I guarantee that particular bottle of grocery store rosé is still unopened somewhere in a pantry in the continental US.
+Second, when someone did bring me wine as a hostess gift, it was wine I didn’t want and promptly re-gifted to someone else who didn’t want it, who then re-gifted it.
+I have no certain proof, but I guarantee that particular bottle is still unopened somewhere in a pantry in the continental US.
 So, no, wine is not acceptable unless it’s the type of wine that shouldn’t be opened for 15 years.

 Take it from the experts back in 1994…